pificaria/estripe/README.md

 # About
 Stereo 3-band parametric equalizer for jack with fader and mono controls.
+This package requires rust's nightly toolchain to build.

 # Usage
 Estripe runs an OSC server at port 5510, and can receive messages at the